hinton-lang/Hinton/README.md

 ## Advanced Programs
 ### The Classic Fibonacci Number Calculator:
-On average, running with release mode, the algorithm takes ~455ms to compute the `fib(25)` on my MacBook Pro 2019 with 16GB of RAM running MacOS Big Sur.
+On average, running with release mode, the algorithm takes ~105ms to compute the `fib(25)` on my MacBook Pro 2019 with 16GB of RAM running MacOS Big Sur.
 For comparison, a similar program in Python takes ~24ms.
-Not very fast 😕.
+Not very fast, but not super slow either.
 ```swift
 func fib(n := 0) {
     if (n < 2) return n;